mrafraim/Insight-Folio/README.md

 - **Continuous Evolution**: InsightFolio is a living portfolio, continuously evolving with each new project, reflecting my commitment to data excellence.

 ## 🌟 Featured Projects
+1. [Unveiling Netflix: A Data-Driven Odyssey](#) - Explore the world of Netflix through data analytcis and uncover hidden insights.

 ## 🌐 Connect & Collaborate